Timer/next.js/docs/basic-features/built-in-css-support.md

 # Built-In CSS Support

+Next.js allows you to import CSS files from a JavaScript file.
+This is possible because Next.js extends the concept of `import` beyond JavaScript.

 ## Adding a Stylesheet

-Next.js allows you to import CSS files from a JavaScript file (`pages/_app.js`).
-This is possible because Next.js extends the concept of `import` beyond JavaScript.

-To add a stylesheet to your application, import the CSS file within `pages/_app.js`:
+To add a stylesheet to your application, start by creating a css file, we'll use `styles.css` for the following example:

-### `styles.css`

 ```css
 body {